Does Collagen Make You Gain Weight?

 Barring any medical conditions, weight management comes down to the balance between the calories you consume and the calories your body uses for various functions like basic metabolism and physical activity.
 If you consume more calories than your body needs, the excess is stored as fat, leading to weight gain.
 Conversely, if you consume fewer calories than your body expends, it begins to use stored energy, primarily in the form of fat, resulting in weight loss.

-Collagen won't cause weight gain unless you're consuming enough to exceed your daily calorie needs.
+Collagen likely won't cause weight gain unless you're consuming enough to exceed your daily calorie needs.
 It would take about 200-400 calories' worth (6-11 scoops of NativePath Collagen per day) of collagen on top of your regular diet for a significant amount of time to actually see a difference on the scale.

 NativeNote: If you are struggling with losing weight, it's best to consult your healthcare provider or registered dietitian to determine any underlying causes and plan an appropriate course of action.